StellarSand/privacy-settings/Privacy Settings/Brave.md

 #### Security
 - Standard protection
-- Encrypt the names of sites that you visit: On
+- Use secure DNS: On
-- Select DNS provider: `Cloudflare`, or select `Add custom DNS service provider` and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)
+- Select DNS provider: `Cloudflare`, or select `Add custom DNS service provider` and provide URL for other secure DNS from [this list](https://www.privacyguides.org/en/dns/)
 <br>Example: For Quad9, enter https://dns.quad9.net/dns-query
 - Manage V8 security: Don’t allow sites to use the V8 optimiser